Scroll down past the schedule for photos and info on our locations within Nicaragua.

 >> Email email@example.com for availability and to reserve your spot! >>

 Nicaragua is my favorite place on the planet, and statistically the safest country in Central America.
-With warm water, super fun surf for all levels, friendly locals, and located a relatively short flight away from the US, it’s the perfect place for a week-long escape.
-There are great waves to learn to stand up on a surfboard for the first time or get the barrel of your dreams.
+With warm water, super fun surf breaks for all levels, friendly locals, and located a relatively short flight away from the US, it’s the perfect place for a week-long escape.
+There are great waves to learn surf for the first time or get the barrel of your dreams.

 Escape reality for a week of unforgettable adventure!